 2 Corinthians 3:6

 The “letter” is the Law, and it kills.
 It kills spiritually and it kills physically.
 Paul says you have “died to the law through the body of Christ” and “by dying to what once bound us, we have been released from the law so that we serve in the new way of the Spirit, and not in the old way of the written code.”
 (Romans 7:4,7).
 God doesn’t want us to live under the Law.
 Does all this mean we’re free to live however we want?
 No, not at all.
-In one of Paul’s letter to the Corinthians he says, “I myself am not under the Law” but then he clarifies what he means, “Well, I am under a law– I’m under the Law of Christ.”
-(1 Corinthians 9:19-21)
+In one of Paul’s letters to the Corinthians, he says, “I myself am not under the Law” but then he clarifies what he means, “Well, I am under a law– I’m under the Law of Christ” (1 Corinthians 9:19-21).